 • CPT start and end dates must be within the dates of the academic course or experience to which it relates.

 • CPT may be approved for part-time (20 hours or less) or full-time (over 20 hours).
-If you use 12 months or more of full-time CPT, you become ineligible for Optional Practical Training (OPT) at the same educational level.
+Note: If you use 12 months or more of full-time CPT, you become ineligible for Optional Practical Training (OPT) at the same educational level.

 • Students may only begin the off-campus training on or after the CPT start date on their updated I-20.
-This includes any training or orientation that may be required prior to commencing the experience.
+This includes any training or orientation that may be required prior to starting the experience.

 • CPT authorization is employer/program specific and for the designated period of time only.
 Any work that you engage in outside of your dates of approved CPT will be considered unauthorized employment and may lead to a termination of the SEVIS record and the student’s F-1 status.